Find a Suboxone addiction treatment and rehab program that matches your recovery goals.

-Even though Suboxone contains naloxone, it can still be abused.
+Even though Suboxone contains naloxone, it can still lead to abuse.
 Users may misuse their prescription by taking more than the prescribed dose, injecting or snorting it (depending on the formulation), or alternating Suboxone use with the use of other opiates such as heroin or OxyContin.
-When Suboxone is combined along with other substances, like benzodiazepines such as Xanax, Valium, or even with alcohol, it can increase effects of both substances and lead to dangerous side effects.
+When people mix Suboxone with other drugs, like benzodiazepines such or even with alcohol, it can increase the effects of both substances and lead to dangerous side effects.
 These side effects can be life-changing.
 Some of these include overdoses, impaired judgment, and damage to many of the body’s major organ systems, including the central nervous system.

 Suboxone Treatment & Rehab

-While Suboxone can be very beneficial in the short-term, long-term Suboxone use often leads to the very same dependence and addiction that it was initially used to treat.
+While Suboxone can be very beneficial in the short-term, long-term Suboxone use often leads to the very same dependence and addiction meant to treat.
 Fortunately, it is possible to safely quit using Suboxone and live a life free of substance dependence.
 Often, long-term users require a medical detox to manage the uncomfortable symptoms of withdrawal, followed by opiate addiction treatment to address underlying causes of drug dependence and help addicts achieve long-term recovery.

 Our Suboxone Addiction Treatment Center

 At Lighthouse Recovery Institute, we offer Suboxone addiction treatment for individuals suffering from drug and alcohol addiction.
-Whether you began using Suboxone, Subutex, or Methadone to quit another opiate or abused it recreationally, we provide comprehensive treatment to provide you with the best foundation for long-term sobriety and success.
+Whether you began using Suboxone or Methadone to quit another opiate or abused it recreationally, we provide comprehensive treatment to give you the best foundation for long-term sobriety and success.

-Treating Suboxone addiction involves weekly individual therapy, 5 days a week of group therapy weekly, medication management, relapse prevention, vocational support, relationship therapy, trauma and grief and loss resolution, and many other therapeutic modules.
+Treating Suboxone addiction involves weekly individual therapy, five days a week of group therapy, medication management, relapse prevention, vocational support, relationship therapy, trauma and grief and loss resolution, and many other therapeutic modules.
 It is possible to live a productive life free of dependence on any substance, regardless of how you developed it.
-Call now and take the first step towards changing your life.

 Will Insurance Cover Suboxone Rehab?